martinthetechie/terms-and-conditions-agent/README.md

 # terms-and-conditions-agent
-Terms and Conditions Agent - A RAG Application to better understand the Terms &amp; Conditions of our daily applications
+Terms and Conditions Agent - A RAG Application to better understand the Terms &amp; Conditions of our applications